 “Art is a language that goes beyond the visible.
 It explores our senses and contributes to the essence of our society.”-Shilo Ratner

 American artist Shilo Ratner was born during the late 1970’s in the beach town of Brant Rock, MA.
-Coming from a challenging youth where she depended primarily on herself, art was always a vehicle to discover the possibilities of what was on the other side of life.
-She launched herself into the arts in high school with various media before obtaining her degree in design and sculpture in 2000 from Curry College in Milton, MA.
+She launched herself into the arts in high school with various media before obtaining her degree in design in 2000 from Curry College in Milton, MA.
 She furthered her studies out east at the School of the Museum of Fine Arts Boston as well as at Massachusetts College of Art.
 Her pursuit of a career in painting brought her out west to San Francisco where she earned her MFA in painting from the Academy of Art University.
 There she studied with contemporaries of the San Francisco Bay Area Figurative Movement such as artists Siddharth Parasnis, Suhas Bhujbal, and Michael Azgour.

 Ratner’s life long pursuit has been for a deeper understanding of truths in spiritual traditions and the common thread that unites humanity.
 After earning her MFA, she traveled internationally with intention, intrigued by the symbols and practices of many religions.
 During her travels she visited Buddhist and Hindu temples in Malaysia and Indonesia.
 In a rural village in Brazil, she had a powerful shift in consciousness that inspired her series “From Within”.
 Always returned to contemporary life between these significant journeys has allowed her to express work that is about the “whole” experience vs only focusing on one or the other as her approach embraces various spiritual and cultural experiences through a visual language rooted in the San Francisco Bay Area.